Kaneki-x/VoiceWaveView/README.md

 **All attributes have their respective getters and setters to change them at runtime.**

 ## Change Log
+### 0.0.4（2017-06-03）
+- add new public interface `drawWaveData`.
+- extract the inner class `WaveData` and `WaveBean` as public entity.
+- change the structure of internal code `VoiceWaveView`

 ### 0.0.3（2017-05-19）
 - removing personal configuration does not matter...